shree6791/Machine-Learning/README.md

 # Machine-Learning
-The repository consists of Machine Learning projects that have been implemented by Shreenidhi Sudhakar.
+The repository consists of Machine Learning projects implemented by Shreenidhi Sudhakar.

 These projects focuses on supervised and unsupervised ML algorithms.